-Steps to a brighter financial
+Steps to a brighter financial future

-Start with a budget
+1. Create a budget

-Track your spending
+2. Track your spending

-happen too easily with coffees, lunches and everyday small items.
+too easily with coffees, lunches and everyday small items.

-Once you work out what you are spending on these items you can
+Once you work out what you are spending on these items, you can

 include them in your budget to ensure you don't overspend.

-Pay off your debts
+3. Pay off your debts

-debts in 10 years' time!
-Get a plan together to pay them off quick
+Make a plan to pay them off quick smart.